overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 > Get supported auto highlights features for a game.

-* ou can only call this method if replay mode is on and using a valid id of a replay being captured to a file.
+* You can only call this method if replay mode is on and using a valid id of a replay being captured to a file.

 Parameter   | Type     | Description                                                                                                                                |
 ------------| ---------| ------------------------------------------------------------------------------------------------------------------------------------------ |